beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=1.4\textwidth]{src/imgs/graphs/05_51ffnn,x=p,y=r,h=lr,c=nlayers}}
-    \caption{Precision-recall scatterplots with the colour indicating the learning rate according to the shared colour bar on the right.
+    \caption[short caption todo]{Precision-recall scatterplots with the colour indicating the learning rate according to the shared colour bar on the right.
 Each plot represents all 51-class FFNNs with 1-, 2-, or 3-layers.
 Note the clustering that happens with the 1- and 2-layer FFNNs.
 Too few 3-layer FFNNs achieve